IronCoreLabs/tenant-security-client-java/RELEASING.md

   2. `gpg --keyserver keys.gnupg.net --receive-keys 62F57B1B87928CAC`
   3. `gpg --import rsa-signing-subkey.asc`
 - Set the `JAVA_HOME` environment variable to point to your Java installation folder.
-- Run `mvn clean source:jar javadoc:jar deploy -Dsuite=test-suites/test-unit` to deploy the release to Maven Central.
+- Run `mvn clean generate-resources source:jar javadoc:jar deploy -Dsuite=test-suites/test-unit` to deploy the release to Maven Central.
   **NOTE**: this command will need the master password associated with the GPG signing key.
   If this hasn't been entered recently, the command may error with a `signing failed` message.
   You will need to do a signing operation like `gpg -s -u 62F57B1B87928CAC pom.xml` and then enter the master password for the key (`pom.xml.gpg` can then be deleted).
   After that, re-run the `mvn` command above.
-  - To test the release process or to install `tenant-security-client-java` to your local machine, you can instead run `mvn clean source:jar javadoc:jar install -Dsuite=test-suites/test-unit` and verify that all steps of the release process complete successfully.
+  - To test the release process or to install `tenant-security-client-java` to your local machine, you can instead run `mvn clean generate-resources source:jar javadoc:jar install -Dsuite=test-suites/test-unit` and verify that all steps of the release process complete successfully.
 - When the artifacts have been deployed, go to https://oss.sonatype.org, log in using the `icl-devops` username and password from `sonatype-info.txt`, and find the new release in the _Staging Repositories_.
 Close that repository and then release it in order to actually push the package out to the public repo.